-In 2021, the VCE Play will be combined with the Highview school production, giving students the opportunity to use their involvement as part of their coursework as well as providing leadership opportunities.
+In this unit VCE students develop a play production interpretation as a production team.
 Students specialise in two production roles, choosing from: acting, costume design, make-up design, sound design, lighting design, set design and props.
 They work collaboratively, creatively and imaginatively to realise the production of a script.
 Students also attend a professional performance selected from the prescribed VCE Theatre Studies Unit 3 Playlist and analyse and evaluate the interpretation of the script in the performance.